 A core piece of the college application process is writing the personal statement.
 College admissions officers want to know each student's story and assess his or her ability to write well.
 The writing program helps each student develop and finesse all college essay writing requirements.
 Also, high level reading of great works further aids success in college.

-Armory College Prep alumni are currently attending some of the top colleges and universities
+ACP alumni are currently attending some of the most competitive colleges and universities

 Armory College Prep has helped students earn more than $5 million in college scholarship funds.
 On average, in 2017, graduating ACP seniors received 75% of their total college cost through scholarships or grants.

 How much does it cost to join Armory College Prep?

 The cost for each student is approximately $7,500, however we do not charge students.
 Armory College Prep is financed by the generosity and support of our sponsors and donors.

 When does the program run?

 Armory College Prep High School Program runs throughout the entire year.
 From September to June our on-site sessions run on Tuesdays and Thursdays from 6:00 pm to 8:30 pm.
 Our six week summer program runs from July to mid-August from 9:00 am - 4:00 pm.